ufko-org/rebel/docs/reference.md

 Passing nil removes the currently installed handler.

-The handler may be a symbol naming a function or a lambda expression.
+The handler may be a symbol naming a function or a fn expression.
 In interactive mode the handler can rewrite, filter or suppress input lines before they reach the evaluator, allowing full customization of REPL input behavior.
 In http mode (enabled with the